-Carménère is a medium-bodied red wine grows almost only in Chile, but originated in Bordeaux, France.
+Carménère is a medium-bodied red wine that grows almost only in Chile but originated in Bordeaux, France.
 The wine is adored for its sour cherry and tart raspberry flavours, along with light tannin and bittersweet finish.
 Carménère also has a herbaceous flavour that has a peppercorn quality to it, which makes it excellent with roasted meats that aren’t overly fatty.

 Carménère and Food Pairing

 Carménère has a higher acidity and low tannin base, which makes it excellent for casual food pairings.
 Hence you don’t want to pair it with anything grand and fatty, but it will go excellent with roast pork, chicken mole, turkey, beef brisket, lamb with mint, Carne Asada, or beef tacos.